 For example, if you own a restaurant, cooking good food is not your real business.
 Instead, filling the seats of your restaurant is your real business.

 # 3: Business is about providing value to the customer.
 And that value can be determined only by the customer.

 Without satisfied customers, there is no business.
 It doesn’t matter how great you think your product or service is.
 If your customer doesn’t get more value from your product or service than they pay for it, they won’t do business with you again, and your business won’t survive long.

 As a brand-new business, you might have to initially compete on price.
-If that’s the case, cut your prices as much as possible, but keep them high enough so you can still make a small profit.
-As you build up a loyal customer base, you can gradually raise your price.
+If that’s the case, cut your prices as much as possible, but keep them high enough so you can still make a small profit on each sale.
+As you build up a loyal customer base, you can gradually raise your prices.

 Let’s face it.
 You don’t know what you don’t know.
 Surround yourself with talented people whenever possible.
 Seek input from qualified advisors and learn from other people’s mistakes.

 # 7: In the long run, I believe, a customer-oriented business will be more profitable and easier to run.
 That is because when customers are treated well, they stick around longer, buy more products, and recommend your business to their friends and colleagues.